mosip/id-authentication/design/registration-processor/Approach_for_demo_dedupe.md

 	3. Calculate average score. (local language score + user language score) / 2
 	4. If only one language is present then consider that as final score.
 	5. check if it exceeds the threashold defined.
 By default the threashold is 80% which is configurable.
 If the average score exceeds threashold then its a potential duplicate.
 	For example - resident p has a potential duplicate as p'.
 Demo dedupe in local language is 80% and in user language is 70%.
-Average = (80 + 90) / 2 = 85% < threashold 80%.
-Potential duplicate.
+Average = (80 + 90) / 2 = 85% > threashold 80%.
+Hence potential duplicate.
 There is an weight associated with every field.
 Read the weight from config server -
 ```
 registration.processor.demo.dedupe.name.weight=50